LLNL/Abmarl/docs/src/highlights.rst

 hunters into the simulation.
 Like foragers, hunters can move up to one square away and observe other agents and map edges up to three squares away.
 Hunters, however, are more effective killers and can attack a forager up to two squares away.
-They are rewarded for successful kills and penalized for bad moves and taking too long, exactly the same way as foragers.
+They are rewarded for successful kills, they are and penalized for bad moves and for taking too long, exactly the same way as foragers.

 However, the hunters and foragers have completely different objectives: a forager tries to clear the map of all *resources*, but a hunter tries to clear